mukkino/itch-batch-downloader/README.md

 ## Corner cases to keep in mind for testing

-- there may be games which cannot be downloaded, because the developers put them on a dropbox or google drive, though this will be written to stdout as a warning that the script is unable to download it.
+- There may be games which cannot be downloaded, because the developers put them on a dropbox or google drive, though this will be written to stdout as a warning that the script is unable to download it.
 [This](https://nattwentea.itch.io/deadly-revelation) is an example of that.
-The issue is that we are not talking about just one simple download but an actual export of Google Sheets files to some other format in some cases
+The issue is that we are not talking about just one simple download but an actual export of Google Sheets files to some other format in some cases.
-- when taking screenshot/creating PDFs, some adult-only products might show a confirmation pop-up mentioning you agree on seeing those contents.
+- When taking screenshot/creating PDFs, some adult-only products might show a confirmation pop-up mentioning you agree on seeing those contents.
 It allows for a checkbox "do not ask again".
 Suggestion: if you are ok with those contents, open an adult-only page, confirm you do not want to see that warning anymore (remember the choice) and export your cookies again.
 This way this script will work for all the adult-only products and the exported .png/.pdf will be showing the corresponding page contents rather than the pop-up warning.
-If you do not have an adult-only link handy showing the pop-up, [here](https://xoshdarkheart.itch.io/midnights-kiss) is one, and [here](https://adira.itch.io/tension) another one
+If you do not have an adult-only link handy showing the pop-up, [here](https://xoshdarkheart.itch.io/midnights-kiss) is one, and [here](https://adira.itch.io/tension) another one.
-- download screenshots as single images from the product page (example: https://bootdiskrevolution.itch.io/bleed)
+- Download screenshots as single images from the product page.
+Example: [here](https://bootdiskrevolution.itch.io/bleed).

 ## How to compile